Russian Academy of Sciences: Post-1747 Charter

 The academy's charter in 1747 brought some changed to the academy's organization which stood until the end of the century.
 Among some of the changes were Russian and Latin as the official languages, a push to translate literature into Russian, and restrictive working hours for faculty.
 The charter also emphasized the hope for Russian Academy graduates to replace all the foreign scholars in time.
-Surprisingly, most of the secondary school graduates went into civil service instead of continue to the university.
+Most of the secondary school graduates went into civil service instead of continue to the university.
 The university part of the academy gradually deteriorated and eventually died by 1767.

 During Catherine the Great's rule, she enacted reforms to improve the academy for scholars.
 She created a commission of academy faculty to lead the academy instead of bureaucratic rule.
 Also, in the second half of the 18th century, Russian scholars grew in number among the faculty of the academy.
 To heal the growing internal German versus Russian conflict of the faculty, Catherine the Great convinced Euler to return to St Petersburg and head the academy in 1766, where he stayed until he died in 1783.
 Catherine the Great's son Paul I's short reign marked a decline for the academy as he cut funding for academic institutions and prohibited Russians from attending Western influenced institutions.
 In 1803, Alexander I reverted to reforms from Catherine the Great's era and gave the academy self-administration power in a new charter.
 The new charter came with a name change to the Imperial Academy of Sciences.